 While a reporting analyst can work in several industries, their primary duties and responsibilities still remain the same.

-These include storing data, creating reports, analyzing reports, creating custom reporting software and sharing findings with various company departments.
+The reporting analyst job description entails storing data, creating reports, analyzing reports, creating custom reporting software and sharing findings with various company departments.

 Creating custom reporting software is an important task reporting analysts must perform.